Shoamirg/ShoamirG/README.md

 I am Shoamir Shorustamov.<br>
-Graduate of the Muhammad al-Khwarizmi Specialized IT School and currently studying at Amity University.<br>
+Graduate of the Muhammad al-Khwarizmi Specialized IT School and currently enrolled in the Foundation Course in Computer Engineering at Amity University.<br>
 Backend Developer, IoT Engineer, Data Analyst, and AI Engineer.<br>
 Coordinated 5+ large-scale system projects at Light Solution Company and worked there as a core team member.<br>
 Participant and winner of several major hackathons and startup competitions.<br>
 Currently learning Mechanical Engineering, Electrical Engineering, and Machine Learning.<br>
 <b>My Email Address:</b> shoamirshorustamov@gmail.com<br>

 <h2 align="left">👨🏻‍💻 About Me:</h2>